tsmtzs/humanSoundSculpture/PREPARATION-SOFTWARE.md

 	the operating system.
 3. [`bash`](https://www.gnu.org/software/bash/)

-	The configuration for *Human Sound Sculpture* is done with the `bash` shell.
+	The configuration for *Human Sound Sculpture* is done within the `bash` shell.
 	It should come with the operating system.
 4. [`sed`](https://www.gnu.org/software/sed/)